 Deep cleaning your clothes washer will also help you avoid mineral build-up and odors in the future, along with other potential issues.

-There are usually several ways to go about cleaning your method.
-To keep things simple, we’ll just stick to explaining lighter cleanings vs. deeper cleanings.
-However, we generally recommend doing a deeper cleaning as part of your washer’s miscellaneous or general spring cleaning and light cleanings for monthly or bi-monthly maintenance.
+We generally recommend doing a deeper cleaning as part of your washer’s miscellaneous or general spring cleaning and light cleanings for monthly or bi-monthly maintenance.

-Typical Washing Machine Cleaning Methods
+Washing Machine Methods

 Several times a year, particularly for general chores or doing spring cleaning chores for the laundry area, you’ll likely want to inspect and clean your clothes dryer thoroughly.